KaloudasDev/active-developer-badge/README.md

 ```

 > [!WARNING]
 > Ensure your Discord bot token remains secure and never committed to version control.
-Use environment variables exclusively.

 Execute the `/badge` command in your Discord server and follow the official claim procedure after 24 hours.